 Carry me back is the first initiative of Sagarmatha Next to address the waste management challenge in Sagarmatha National Park and the Khumbu region.

 As its name suggests, carry me back is a crowdsourced waste removal system designed to send waste to its rightful place where it can be recycled by utilising the movement of locals and tourists.

 The pilot project took place during the trekking season in Autumn 2019.
 Locals and tourists could collect the carry me back bags from the pick-up station located by the Stupa in Namche Bazaar.
-About 2,500 trekkers participated in the pilot, and thanks to their efforts, we could transport a total of 4,000 kg of waste to Kathmandu.
+About 2,500 trekkers and guides participated in the pilot, and thanks to their efforts, we could transport a total of 4,000 kg of waste to Kathmandu.